eda-ricercatore/admin-notes/skill-set/higher-end-roles/eda-ai-ml.md

 		* Puppet, for software configuration to specify system configuration
 		* Saltstack, for event-driven IT automation, remote task execution, and configuration management
 		* Nagios Core, or Nagios, for monitoring systems, networks, and infrastructure
++ tools for agile methods, such as XP and Scrum:
+	- Git
+	- JIRA
+	- Confluence
 + skill set:
 	- Full ownership including: Designing, Implementing, Testing and Metric Analysis.
 	- Production quality coding standards and patterns.